dss-extensions/dss_capi/README.md

 The source code from DSS Python, OpenDSSDirect.py and OpenDSSDirect.jl are more complete and advanced examples of usage.

+More general documentation will be available in the future at https://github.com/dss-extensions/dss-extensions and https://dss-extensions.org

 ## Testing

 Currently most testing/validation is based on [DSS Python](http://github.com/dss-extensions/dss_python/).
 Other projects like [OpenDSSDirect.py](http://github.com/dss-extensions/OpenDSSDirect.py/) and [OpenDSSDirect.jl](http://github.com/dss-extensions/OpenDSSDirect.jl/) also provide important tests that help us find and fix potential bugs.